francoisfried/CyberWiki/Resources/Certifications.md

 ### AWS Certified Security – Specialty
 **[Link to Certification](https://aws.amazon.com/certification/certified-security-specialty/)**
 A specialty-level certification designed for professionals with expertise in securing AWS environments.
 This certification covers topics such as incident response, logging and monitoring, infrastructure security, identity and access management, and data protection.

-Here’s the updated **Hack The Box Certifications** section with all current offerings:

----

 ### Hack The Box Certifications
 **[Link to Certifications](https://academy.hackthebox.com/preview/certifications)**